OpenFusionProject/ffrunner/README.md

 # ffrunner
-ffrunner is a slim Wind32 application that hosts a single windowed Netscape Plugin instance in place of an NPAPI-compatible web browser. ffrunner was made to run FusionFall with zero dependencies.
+ffrunner is a slim Wind32 application that hosts a single windowed Netscape Plugin instance in place of an NPAPI-compatible web browser. ffrunner was made to run FusionFall with zero 3rd-party dependencies.
 As such, it only implements APIs used by the Unity Web Player and contains some FusionFall-specific logic and file mappings, but it can be adapted to run any generic NPAPI plugin.
 - a Unicode-aware window
 - an asynchronous I/O threadpool with support for HTTP GET/POST through wininet
-- command-line arguments
+- configuration through command-line arguments

 ## Building
 It is recommended to build ffrunner with mingw to minimize MSVC runtime dependencies, in which case you can build it with: